 Environmental Issuers Risk.
 Issuers engaged in environmentally beneficial business lines may be difficult to identify and investments in them maybe volatile.
 They may be highly dependent upon government subsidies, contracts with government entities, and the successful development of new and proprietary technologies.
 Such technologies risk rapid product obsolescence, short product cycles, and competition from new market entrants.
 Current valuation methods used to value companies involved in alternative and clean power technology sectors have not been in widespread use for a significant period of time, and it is difficult to value share prices of such issuers.
 In addition, seasonal weather conditions, fluctuations in supply of and demand for clean energy products (including, in relation to traditional energy products, such as oil and gas), changes in energy prices, and international political events may cause fluctuations in the performance of these issuers and the prices of their securities.
-Other countries, including the U.S., may take steps against Chinese companies engaged in environmentally beneficial services and products, such as through the imposition of tariffs and anti-dumping duties.
-Even companies that are classified as being involved in environmentally beneficial services and products may not necessarily compare favorably with respect to their environmental practices and impact to those of other issuers.
+Other countries, including the U.S., may take steps against Chinese companies engaged in environmentally beneficial services and products, such as being involved in environmentally beneficial services and products may not necessarily compare favorably with respect to their environmental practices and impact to those of other issuers.